Community Health Assessment

 We created a list of community health needs based on our review and analysis of relevant health statistics, priorities and needs from various data produced by state, local, and private entities.
 The CHNA team of hospital and community leaders prioritized the needs based on size and seriousness of the need, and the anticipated effectiveness of programs to address the need.
 We also looked at the needs from the standpoint of determining if a positive outcome is possible given the resources, assets and expertise that exists in the community and at Cone Health.
 The prioritization process identified the following community health needs:

-The CHNA team then developed implementation plans to address the priority needs.
-The implementation plans identified goals, objectives, a timeline, and those who are responsible for the implementation of the strategies.
-Implementation strategies span Cone Health’s next three fiscal years, from 2014 to 2016.
+The CHNA team has developed an action plan to address the priority needs.
+The action plans identify goals, objectives, a timeline, and those who are responsible for the implementation of the strategies.
+Implementation strategies span Cone Health’s next three fiscal years, from 2017 to 2019.

-Progress on these plans will be evaluated twice a year.
-The next CHNA process will begin in 2016.
+Progress on these plans will be evaluated throughout the year.
+The next CHNA process will begin in 2018.